-U.S. Indo-Pacific Command Forces Come Together for Valiant Shield 2020
+U.S. Indo-Pacific Command forces come together for Valiant Shield 2020

 |0

-This work, U.S. Indo-Pacific Command Forces Come Together for Valiant Shield 2020, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Indo-Pacific Command forces come together for Valiant Shield 2020, by MSgt Richard Ebensberger, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT